Barbara Ruthven: Career

+Union of the Crowns

+In January 1603, the Privy Council of England wrote to Sir John Carey at Berwick, asking that none should assist the Ruthven brothers.
+He did not think they were still in the locality.
+Elizabeth I died, and James became King of England at the Union of the Crowns.
 In May 1603 Cecil organised an exchequer payment to his steward Roger Houghton for £300 spent on Barbara Ruthven's relief, and she was later given a yearly pension of £200.
 She wrote to the Privy Council on 19 June accepting the king's wish that she should leave London, and that she would live at Mr Scott's house in the country, where she had previously lodged.
 She was paid £100 on 3 September.

 In Scotland early in 1604, the Earl of Mar heard an unlikely rumour that Cecil would marry Barbara Ruthven.
 She was granted a royal pension of £200 yearly.
 William Wade, newly made keeper of the Tower of London in August 1605, heard that she sometimes visited her brother Patrick Ruthven, "the young gentleman Gowrie" but there was no warrant permitting this.

 In 1622 Barbara Ruthven was the administrator of the will of the Scottish bigamist Sir John Kennedy, appointed because his daughter Dorothy was too young to be executrix.

 Barbara Ruthven was buried at Greenwich on 29 December 1625.

 There has been some confusion with "Lady Ruthin", Elizabeth Talbot Grey, Countess of Kent, who became first lady of the bedchamber to Anne of Denmark in 1617.